Aberdeen 0-2 Hibernian: Your views

 - Published

-We asked for your reaction to Aberdeen's home defeat by Hibernian on Sunday.
+We asked for your reaction to Hibernian's win away to Aberdeen in David Gray's first game back in caretaker charge.
 Here is a selection of your responses:

-Ada: Really disappointed by today's performance.
-Poor defending and frankly no goal threat.
-We never looked like scoring.
-I have great faith in Barry Robson, but the players just are not working well as a team.
-We have so many new faces sitting, apparently, not good enough to start, which is a really concern going forward.
+Fergis: Fantastic result and full credit to everyone.
+Thought first half quite even, but Aberdeen starting second half well.
+We had to defend deep and credit goes to back four as I can only think of one real save for Marshall.
+Miller was excellent against Duk.
+Le Fondre and Doidge again gave us a different option up front.
+Huge result just before break.

-Donald: I realise it's still early days for this team of strangers, but there's still much to be concerned about from a Dons point of view.
-No creativity, none.
-Long balls, giving away possession, scrappy midfield play, lack of composure on the ball.
-Lack of shots on target.
-Dons looked pedestrian.
-I really fear for what Frankfurt and PAOK will do to us.
+Derek: Massive three points.
+From front to back, we put in a big performance.
+Big Marshall pulling off a blinding save and Sir David Grey making the right subs at the right time got us over the line.
+Huge three points, huge clean sheet and huge difference from this time last week.